 Deborah Tucker from London paid a one-off fee of £450 for her private hire licence after going through a company that promised to ‘fast track’ her application, but the process ended up taking months.

 She says now that it’s a job she could have done herself, and for less money.
+If you want to learn more about the requirements, you can find more details on driving for Uber in the UK here.

 Cover for ‘business use’ can be costly compared with your typical ‘social, domestic and commuting’ insurance cover.